deepsite/document-insighter-python/README.md

-# document-insighter-python
-Document Insighter Python Client
+# Document Insighter Python Client

+`document-insighter` is a set of tools that enables developers to interactive with Document Insighter API, like query extraction results.

+# Installation

+# License
+MIT